huginandmunin/aws-stepfunction-parallel-lambda/README.md

 The lambda functions will need permission to interact with DynamoDB and to send messages to SNS.
 This can be granted by an IAM lambda role.

 If you do not already have a lambda role, then one can be created in the in the IAM console.
-After creating the role, you can go to Permissions and add the AWS Managed policies for DynamoDB and SNS.
+After creating the role, you can go to Permissions and add the AWS Managed policies for lambda-execute (AWSLambdaExecute), DynamoDB (AmazonDynamoDBFullAccess) and SNS (AmazonSNSFullAccess).

+This single role is okay for the demo.
+A better approach for a production implementation would be 1 role with DynamoDB access and another role with only SNS access.

-### 5. Create lambda functions
+### 5. Create the lambda functions

 The code for the lambda functions are in the python scripts in the demo project.

 The only script that needs updating is the ```send-qc-summary.py```.
-You should update the assignment of the TOPIC_ARN to use the ARN of the SNS topic that you created,
+You should update the value of the TOPIC_ARN to use the ARN of the SNS topic that you created,

 ```
 TOPIC_ARN = 'arn:aws:sns:MY-REGION:MY-ACCOUNT-ID:qc-results-group1'